michaelli00/MATH475/notes.md

 &nbsp;

-**Example**: How many ways to seat 20 couples in a circular, unlabelled table with 40 seats such that each significant other doesn't sit with each other
+**Example**: How many ways to seat 20 couples in a circular, unlabeled table with 40 seats such that each significant other doesn't sit with each other

 Let $A_i$ be the set of seatings where couple $1$ is sitting next to each other.
 Then we see